alicevillar/sfa_api/README.md

 > :heavy_check_mark: Scenario 2a: Testing a valid Authentication Key - trying to download an image.
 > Expected response:  HTTP - 200 OK Success status
 >
-> :heavy_check_mark: Scenario 2b: Testing an valid Authentication Key - trying to download an image.
+> :heavy_check_mark: Scenario 2b: Testing an invalid Authentication Key - trying to download an image.
 > Expected response:  HTTP - 401 Unauthorised
 >
 > :heavy_check_mark: Scenario 3a: Testing input validation in the endpoint GDPR1 - trying to retrieve user data with an invalid email (michaelgmail.com).